 Missouri Department of Transportation (MoDOT) employee Lyndon Ebker was hit by a car and killed nearly 2 1/2 years ago.

-The felony charges against Haimila stem from an April 2016 incident when a car allegedly driven by Haimila struck and killed Ebker, 55, New Haven, on the Boeuf Creek bridge outside of New Haven.
+The felony charges stem from an April 2016 incident when a car allegedly driven by Haimila struck and killed Ebker, 55, New Haven, on the Boeuf Creek bridge outside New Haven.

 According to the Missouri Highway Patrol report, Ebker was stopping eastbound traffic to let westbound vehicles pass through the work zone.
 Haimila apparently swerved to avoid a stopped dump truck and his car struck Ebker.

-Upon his appointment by then Gov. Eric Greitens, Judge Craig Hellmann inherited the case in December 2017, but later recused himself from the case May 4.
+According to court documents, Judge Craig Hellmann recused himself from the case May 4.

 He inherited the case from former presiding Judge Gael Wood when he was forced to retire in November 2017 because of age restrictions.

 Wood had been assigned the case since the original charges were filed on April 7, 2016.

 Since Ebker’s death, family and friends and lawmakers have honored his memory by naming the bridge where he was killed after him through a bill signed by then Gov. Eric Greitens.

 They have also attended multiple court hearings wearing matching shirts to raise awareness on worker safety.

 They have also testified before the House transportation committee earlier this year regarding legislation that would have required automatic driver’s license revocation when a driver strikes a highway worker in a construction or work zone.